racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPDomains.md

 # Q-Package Domains

 Q-Packages are gathered per domain to keep their management easy.
-PyLabs 5 has by default three domains:
+Pylabs 5 has by default three domains:

-* **pylabs5**: the core packages of PyLabs 5
+* **pylabs5**: the core packages of Pylabs 5
 * **pylabs5_test**: domain for testing purposes
 * **qpackages5**: domain that contains Q-Packages that are created from open-source packages